marcelo1500/hello-world/README.md

 # hello-world
 first repository lesson
+Github tool learning
-Github tool learning, commit means to save today is June 19, 2018 and it is a Tuesday.
+The word commit means to save
+today is June 19, 2018
+and it is a Tuesday.
+Hello World first lesson